-Although the town has changed with the times over the years, much of the original architecture designed before 1939 has survived, offering historical charm.
+Although the town has changed over the years, much of the original architecture designed before 1939 has survived, offering historical charm.
 Mount Joy seeks to blend this history with revitalization - so much so, in fact, that the Commonwealth of Pennsylvania designated the borough as a Main Street Community in 2002.
-With this, the village offers visitors a step back into the past, but guarantees exciting community events, activities and attractions.
+With this, the village offers visitors a step back into the past, but guarantees exciting community events, activities, and attractions.

-You 'll also want to get lost along the surrounding country roads of northwestern Lancaster County to appreciate the tranquil farm scapes.
-Check out local art on the Small Town Murals Trail (which also leads into neighboring Elizabethtown) and historic covered bridges on the Historic Rivertowns & Western Villages Trail.
+You'll also want to get lost along the surrounding country roads of northwestern Lancaster County to appreciate the tranquil farm scapes.
+Check out our historic covered bridges on the Historic Rivertowns & Western Villages Trail.

 Mount Joy Events

 - Fourth Fridays in Downtown Mount Joy, fourth Friday of every month

 - Taste of Mount Joy - Cruisin ' Cuisine, end of July

 Cafe 24 Hundred

 Cafe 24 Hundred offers full service breakfast, lunch, dinner and brunch in a contemporary casual setting - an ideal destination for a break from sightseeing or a casual business lunch.find out more

 The Smucker Family has harvested their own pumpkins for generations.
 Savor seasonal favorites at the Bird-in-Hand Bakery & Cafe.find out more